- Parks Home

 A portion of the parking lot located on Little Falls Parkway north of Arlington Road in Bethesda will be closed from approximately April 28, 2014 through December 2014.
 The closed area will be fenced off to the public and will serve as a temporary staging area for WSSC contractors working on the Bethesda Waterline Replacement project.
 The portion of the parking lot closest to Arlington Road will remain open for park patrons' use.
 Visitors are urged to use caution near construction areas.
 For more information, call 301-495-2595.

 Montgomery Parks has recently updated its 1997 policy for siting telecommunications facilities on park property.
 More info

 WSSC is beginning work to repair sewer lines within Rock Creek Regional Park.
-Details on impacts to the Rock Creek Hiker Biker Trail, Lakeside Trail and to trails to the west of Lake Needwood are available at ParkProjects.org.
+Details on impacts to Lakeside Trail and to trails west of Lake Needwood are available at ParkProjects.org.
 For more information on WSSC Consent Decree projects, please visit the WSSC website or call Montgomery Parks at 301-495-2595.

-The Maryland State Highway Administration (SHA) is beginning a $2.2 million bridge deck replacement project along New Hampshire Avenue (MD 650) over Sligo Creek in Takoma Park beginning in May 2013.
+The Maryland State Highway Administration (SHA) began a $2.2 million bridge deck replacement project along New Hampshire Avenue (MD 650) over Sligo Creek in Takoma Park in May 2013.
 Construction is expected to last through 2014.
 Motorists should expect lane closures and traffic impacts during construction.
 While the Sligo Creek Hiker/Biker Trail will be open during construction, Sligo Creek Parkway will be closed at New Hampshire Avenue, and no through traffic will be allowed.
-For details on detours click here to access the full travel advisory from SHA.
+Get more details on detours and the full travel advisory from SHA here.